bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     console.log(typeof []); // object (because in JS arrays are of the type object)

 ### How can we tell if a piece of data is actually an array if our type of operator does not tell us this ?
-* We can use isArray method from the Array prototype.
+* We can use the isArray method from the Array prototype.
 Simply call this method and pass in some data that will return true if the data is an array or false if it is not.
 ---

     console.log(Array.isArray([])); // true